cnidaire/Master1_Internship/report.md

 ### Chimera Checking and Removal

-A chimera is a fusion of two or more parents sequences and can be created during the PCR.
+A chimera is a fusion of two or more parents sequences and can be created during the PCR amplification process.
 In order to spot the chimera sequences, we perform multiple sequence alignment from the least abundant read and for all the more abundant read, it will do sequence alignment with all possible combinations.
 When a chimera is detected, it is removed from the sequence table.

 More than 90% of the unique sequences identified are bimeras and most of the total reads shouldn't be identified as chimera.